Introduction

 Sustainable incentive model considering not only patients but also participants in the governance

 Through this process, the project team became acutely aware of the need for a blueprint for a new structure that exceeded the governance's limits and goals articulated in the original HUM project white paper.
-In fact, outside of one or two services from partner development entity Humanscape Inc., it wasn't easy to make a case for meaningful use of health data.
+In fact, outside of one or two services from partner development entity, it wasn't easy to make a case for meaningful use of health data.
 This is because the key individuals, organizations, and institutions that can generate data or already collect a lot of it constitute a vested interest, making it difficult for them to participate in a blockchain project dominated by a single private company.

 In this white paper, the HUM project team presents a blueprint for "building a health data collection and utilization ecosystem" under the new identity of Hippocrat.
 Hippocrat means 'the party of Hippocrates', named after the ancient Greek physician.